China car market heads for unprecedented second annual drop | The Japan Times

+The decline was the 17th in the past 18 months, with the only increase coming this June as dealers offered large discounts to clear inventory.

-The Chinese market shrank last year for the first time in decades, leaving automakers with few growth regions as sales also wane in Europe and the U.S. The industry globally is suffering as trade tensions and tariffs raise costs, just as competition from ride-hailing and car-sharing services reduce the need for individual car ownership.
-In China, a reduction in government subsidies for the electric-vehicle sector has also contributed to a more recent pullback in that market as well.
+The Chinese market shrank last year for the first time in decades, leaving automakers with few growth regions as sales also wane in Europe and the United States.
+The industry globally is suffering as trade tensions and tariffs raise costs, just as competition from ride-hailing and car-sharing services reduce the need for individual car ownership.
+In China, a reduction in government subsidies for the electric vehicle sector has also contributed to a more recent pullback in that market as well.

 A slowing economy has kept consumers away from car showrooms, particularly in areas outside China’s big cities where cheaper local brands are popular.
 That has prompted industry insiders to predict consolidation as weaker players get squeezed out by intensifying competition.
 Suzuki Motor Corp. pulled out of China in 2018 and Peugeot maker PSA Group said last month it plans to sell its 50 percent stake in a joint venture making DS brand cars in China.